 In the Islamic calendar, the date Eid-ul-Fitr falls on is always the first day of the month of Shawwal, following the 30 days of Ramadan.
 As the Islamic calendar follows the lunar cycle, the date of Eid-ul-Fitr in the Gregorian calendar changes by approximately 10 days every year.

-Eid-ul-Fitr 2020 started in the evening of Saturday 23rd May and ended in the evening of Sunday 24th May.
-Next year’s Eid-ul-Fitr 2021 is anticipated to fall on Wednesday 12th May and end in the evening of Thursday 13th May.
-However, all dates are subject to the sighting of the moon and you should always check with your local mosque or Imam for confirmed dates nearer the time.
+Eid-ul-Fitr 2021 started in the evening of Wednesday 12 May and ended in the evening of Thursday 13 May.
+This year’s Eid-ul-Fitr 2022 is anticipated to fall on Monday 2 May and end in the evening of Tuesday 3 May.
+However, all dates are subject to the sighting of the moon, and you should always check with your local mosque or Imam for confirmed dates nearer the time.

 To help our brothers and sisters across the world, Muslim Aid will accept your Zakat-ul-Fitr donation and ensure that is distributed to those most in need in the countries worst affected by poverty and conflict.
 Your continued donations enable us to bring hope and support to communities often left behind and ensure everyone across the world can enjoy Eid-ul-Fitr together.